For some preppers, an underground shelter can be seen as something of a Holy Grail item when it comes to their personal disaster preparations.

 Underground shelters are an excellent option for facing down certain survival situations, but even in an ideal situation, they are only valuable if they cannot be detected or attacked by people who would out of desperation or malice attempt to gain access to the shelter for the protection it provides or the supplies that are likely stored within.

-Discretion, secrecy and concealment are paramount for successful use of any underground shelter.
+Discretion, secrecy, and concealment are paramount for the successful use of any underground shelter.
 Make use of the concealment techniques shared in this article to keep your underground shelter your business, and no one else’s.

 Tom Marlowe practically grew up with a gun in his hand, and has held all kinds of jobs in the gun industry: range safety, sales, instruction and consulting, Tom has the experience to help civilian shooters figure out what will work best for them.